SimonW1898/HPC_FEM_GMRES/README.md

 ## Note

-This repository is presented for professional review and demonstration of technical skills in scientific computing, parallel programming, and numerical methods.
+This repository is presented for professional review and demonstration of technical skills in scientific computing, parallel programming, and numerical PDE solvers.
-For any questions or further details, feel free to reach out!
+For questions, suggestions, or collaboration inquiries, contact me via LinkedIn or GitHub!